• Skip to primary navigation

 Allow the roast to cool before brushing it with a generous amount of mustard.

 To coat the fillet with mushroom mince: place a film sheet on a chopping board, arrange half of the mushrooms on it and place the filet on the layer of mushrooms.
-Cover the seitan with the remaining mushrooms cube and wrap it very carefully in film, making sure to equally distrubite the mushroom.
+Cover the seitan with the remaining mushrooms cube and wrap it very carefully in film, making sure to equally distribute the mushroom.

 Roll out the puff pastry sheet and arrange the fillet in the middle after having carefully removed the film.
 Wrap it into the puff pastry making sure it adheres perfectly, decorate as you wish.